 - 36% of psychologist referrals are for men.

 I’m not sure why in 2019 it’s still taboo.
-With more people coming forward to talk about mental health and mental health being encouraged, both men and women should be comfortable with talking about how they feel.
-Although societal gender norms still stigmatise men, I feel it is up to the individual to choose to get past that.
+With more people coming forward to talk about mental health and mental health being encouraged, both men and women should feel comfortable talking about how they feel.
+Although societal gender norms still stigmatise men, it is up to the individual to choose to get past that.

 Where society struggles to accept certain norms, individually we must break down the barriers.
-It is important to recognise and encourage each other to speak about how they feel.
-For someone who grew up with a disability, I am well aware of the stigma, but to accept there is one and change nothing, doesn’t help us mentally.
+It is important we encourage each other to talk about how we feel.
+To accept there is one and not change, doesn’t help.

 Where men don’t talk about mental health, others must continue to encourage.
 Moving forward, we must all encourage and be encouraged to talk about mental health.

-Although it’s not easy talking about the things we struggle with mentally, it’s better than having to deal with illness the other end.
-We don’t grow up in a world where we will all voluntarily choose to come forward.
+Although it’s not easy to talk about the things we struggle with mentally, it’s better than having to deal with illness the other end.
+We don’t grow up in a world where we voluntarily choose to come forward.

 If we’ve seen our parents talk, we will learn to talk and even if we haven’t, we can choose for ourselves.
-I didn’t come from that kind of background.
+We don’t always come from that kind of background.
 Gender is immaterial.
-If men want to talk, they’ll talk.
-They have to want to.
+If men want to talk, they will talk.
+We all have to want to.